 When writing to ask someone to provide a recommendation, be sure to reference your connection and explain why you feel they would make an ideal reference.

 Be sure to include your contact information, so they can easily get in touch if they need to ask additional questions.

-Including a copy of your resume and details on the types of job you're interested in will provide the reference writer with some of the information they need to write an effective recommendation letter.
-The more information you can give the person, the easier it will be for them to write a compelling letter endorsing your qualifications.
+Include a copy of your resume and details on the types of job you're interested in.
+This will provide the reference writer with some of the information they need to write an effective recommendation letter for you.
+The more information you can give the potential reference, the easier it will be for him or her to write a compelling letter endorsing your qualifications.

-If you need the reference by a specific date, mention it.
+If you need the reference by a specific date, be sure to mention It in your email.
 Give the person you're asking as much notice as possible.
 It can be time-consuming to write a good reference and you don't want them to have to rush to get it done.

 Remember, people are busy, and most of us get tons of emails every day.
 Make sure the recipient knows this is a priority by utilizing the subject line of your email.
 Put your name and what you’re asking for in the subject line of the message.

 For example, “Subject: Jeff Doe Reference Request” will let the reader know who the message is from and what it is about, which will increase your chances of it being opened and read in a timely manner.

 Begin your request with a salutation and the person’s name, followed by a comma or semicolon.